rehierl/node-tree-outliner/algorithm-about.md

 * Tokens in upper-case letters represent any number of nodes (single nodes, whole subtrees, sequences of subtrees, or no such node at all) that have no effect on the current outline.
-These kind of tokens can be seen as variables that represent any content which has no effect on the current outline.
+These kind of tokens can be seen as variables that represent any content which has no effect.

 The above tag sequence therefore corresponds with token sequence `seq-1`: